-- the People Support Services section did not have formal procedure notes which detailed the process for obtaining and evidencing approval for new starters. - end dates for employees with temporary contracts were not recorded, which could lead to the overpayment of salaries to these individuals - 5.6 The issues outlined above, together with any other issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 As part of the Finance Settlement for 2016/17, an offer was made for a multiyear funding settlement.
-Any Authority wishing to take up the four year funding settlement to 2019/20 was required to set out their proposals in an Efficiency Plan to qualify for the four year settlement from April 2016.
-The Authority considered and approved the Efficiency Plan which was submitted to the Home Office. - In February 2020, the Secretary of State for Ministry of Housing, Communities and Local Government (MHCLG) confirmed the Authority's funding settlement for 2020/21, which was a one-year settlement only.
-In the Secretary of State for MHCLG settlement announcement, there was no indication of further funding levels beyond 2020/21.
-In planning for 2021/22 onwards, a reduction of 2% was assumed to the overall core funding.
+- 5.6 The issues outlined above, together with any other issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 In February 2020, the Secretary of State for Ministry of Housing, Communities and Local Government (MHCLG) confirmed the Authority's funding settlement for 2020/21, which was a one-year settlement only. - 5.8 In October 2020, the Treasury confirmed the decision of the Chancellor and Prime Minister that the Comprehensive Spending Review would only set departmental budgets for 2021/22 rather than the anticipated next three or four years, due to the economic disruption caused by Covid-19. - 5.9 The funding settlement for 2021/22 was therefore also a one year only arrangement and in the Secretary of State for MHCLG settlement announcement there was no indication of further funding levels beyond 2021/22.
+In planning for the 2022/23 budget, for illustrative purposes a reduction of 5% was reflected in the overall core funding and a further 5% in 2023/24.
 It should be noted that this is a very provisional figure and there is the potential for the scale of reductions to be of a greater magnitude than this base assumption.
-Every 1% reduction in core funding represents a loss of circa £0.5m funding for the Authority. - 5.9 With the anticipation of cuts to government funding continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
-A key aim for the Authority is to therefore identify and deliver further Service efficiencies to ensure the ongoing stability of the Authority's financial position.

-5.10 Covid-19 Governance Impact
+Every 1% reduction in core funding represents a loss of circa £0.530m funding for the Authority. - 5.10 With the anticipation of cuts to government funding continuing into future years, combined with pressures on Council Tax and business rate levels as a consequence of the Coronavirus pandemic, the Authority potentially faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
+A key aim for the Authority is to therefore identify and deliver further Service efficiencies to ensure the ongoing stability of the Authority's financial position. - 5.11 Covid-19 Governance Impact 2020/21

-During March 2020, the Coronavirus pandemic resulted in a nationwide lockdown and an emergency response, which had an impact on the Authority's "business as usual".
-This has and will continue to have an impact on the Authority's governance arrangements.
+Since March 2020, the Coronavirus pandemic resulted in two nationwide lockdowns and an emergency response, which had impacts on the Authority's "business as usual" during 2020/21.